awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-lambda-function.md

 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `KmsKeyArn`  <a name="cfn-lambda-function-kmskeyarn"></a>
-The Amazon Resource Name \(ARN\) of an AWS Key Management Service \(AWS KMS\) key that Lambda uses to encrypt and decrypt environment variable values\.
+The Amazon Resource Name \(Arn\) of an AWS Key Management Service \(AWS KMS\) key that Lambda uses to encrypt and decrypt environment variable values\.
 *Type*: String
 *Required*: No
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)